viamrobotics/docs/docs/get-started/installation/prepare/orange-pi-3-lts.md

 For board schematics, consult the [Orange Pi 3 LTS documentation](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/orange-pi-3-LTS.html).
 {{% /alert %}}

-You should now be greeted with the Orange Pi display.
+After it boots, you should be greeted with the Orange Pi desktop display.
 If it prompts you for a password, note that the default password for Orange Pi devices is "orangepi".

 ## Establish a network connection

 The Orange Pi 3 LTS comes equipped with a wireless network antenna.
-To connect to WiFi, click on the WiFi icon in the top right of the monitor display, select your preferred network or hotspot, and enter the password.
+To connect to WiFi through the desktop, click on the WiFi icon in the top right of the monitor display, select your preferred network or hotspot, and enter the password.

+{{% alert title="Tip" color="tip" %}}
+You can also connect to WiFi while connected to the Orange Pi on the terminal with several different methods, including the `nmcli` tool.
-For more information, consult the [official user manual](https://drive.google.com/file/d/1jka7avWnzNeTIQFkk78LoJdygWaGH2iu/view).
+For more information, consult the [official user manual](https://drive.google.com/file/d/1jka7avWnzNeTIQFkk78LoJdygWaGH2iu/view) (page 80).
+{{% /alert %}}

 ## Install `viam-server`